oltolm/jmdicttodsl/README.md

 (ewarodai.txt) to the DSL format.

 ## License
 JmdictToDsl is licensed under GPL3+.
-See gpl-3.0.txt.
+See `LICENSE`.